Singapore faces growing pains as setbacks pile up

 Those are all problems of success, but they have fuelled perceptions that the government is out of touch with Singaporeans' concerns at a time when public debate is flowering as never before in the tightly controlled state.

-That became starkly clear in elections last year when voters handed Prime Minister Lee Hsien Loong's People's Action Party PAP.L its lowest ever share of the popular vote.
+That became starkly clear in elections last year when voters handed Prime Minister Lee Hsien Loong's People's Action Party (PAP) its lowest ever share of the popular vote.

 "There is an unleashing of frustration and everything is becoming a focal point of the frustration," said Bridget Welsh, an associate professor of political science at the Singapore Management University.